 All Wings of Knowledge events are free and open to the public.

 NHTI remembered Hunger and Homeless Awareness Week November 12-15 with several events on campus.
-Campus Activities Board hosted an informational BINGO Night, North Hall screened The Pursuit of Happyness, six students volunteered at the Friendly Kitchen, the Ortho Blast Club held a clothing and food drive, Alternative Spring Break held a hat and mitten drive, and the Social Science Department sponsored a lecture showcasing the effects of homelessness on young people.
+Campus Activities Board hosted an informational BINGO Night, Langley Hall screened The Pursuit of Happyness, six students volunteered at the Friendly Kitchen, the Ortho Blast Club held a clothing and food drive, Alternative Spring Break held a hat and mitten drive, and the Social Science Department sponsored a lecture showcasing the effects of homelessness on young people.
 The culminating event for the week was the Hunger Banquet.
 Sixty students, faculty, and staff members attended the event where they learned about the realities of being hungry.
 Hunger and Homeless Awareness Week was facilitated by Student Life Intern, Amber Bryson, and food for the Hunger Banquet was generously donated by Chartwells.